 Asthma and Flu

 Flu shots don't contain a live virus and cannot cause the flu.
-The nasal flu vaccine, called FluMist, contains weakened viruses, and, in rare instances, can cause flu.
+The nasal flu vaccine, called FluMist, contains weakened flu viruses, and does not cause flu.
 People with asthma should receive the flu shot vaccine, not FluMist.
 The nasal flu vaccine is recommended only for healthy individuals 2 to 49 years of age who have no chronic medical problems and are not pregnant.

 How Do Flu Vaccines Work in People With Asthma?